Finding Light

 - The story effectively explores themes of loss and nostalgia, with well-developed character interactions that resonate with players.

-- The gameplay can become grindy, particularly in the middle sections, and some enemies are overly difficult compared to others.
+- The gameplay can become grindy, especially in the middle, and some enemies are overly difficult compared to others.

-- The user interface for displaying player and enemy states is lacking, making it difficult to track important information during battles.
+- The user interface for displaying player and enemy states is lacking, making it hard to track important information during battles.

-- The absence of unique, learnable skills for characters diminishes their individual identities in combat, which some players may find disappointing.
+- The removal of unique skills for characters limits their identity in combat, which some players may find disappointing.

 - 71 % positive mentions

-The story is well-received for its engaging character interactions and the impact of past events on returning characters, creating anticipation for future confrontations.
-While the narrative may not be groundbreaking, it remains interesting and humorous, with a good amount of optional content that enriches the storyline and reintroduces beloved characters.
-Overall, players find the story enjoyable and worth the investment of time.
+The story is engaging, showcasing the impact of past events on returning characters and their interactions, which feel organic and enjoyable.
+While it may not break new ground, the narrative is interesting and humorous at times, with optional content that enriches the storyline and reintroduces beloved characters.
+Overall, players find the story worth the investment, despite a slow initial hook.

 “I like how the story shows the effects of the previous events on the returning characters, and I'm looking forward to seeing how the heroes confront the main antagonist in timeline 2.”